edmond-b/edmond-b/README.md

 ## Education

 **Makers Academy**

 16-week computer programming bootcamp.
 One of the top ranked bootcamps in London.
 Due to unfortunate event of COVID-19, Makers was forced to switch to full remote training during my time with them.
 Despite this, I was able to maintain the same quality of work.
 This has given me the confidence to work from home as well as the eagerness to get back into the office.

 **Brighton University**

 Mechanical & Manufacturing Engineering.

 I left Brighton University with a certificate of higher education in Engineering & Mathematics.

 **Ealing, Hammersmith & West London College**

 A-Levels: Mathematics - Biology - Physics

 As: Psychology

 ## Experience

+Kevin Nye Brickwork & Pointing
+Role: Labourer (Aug 2020 – Dec 2020)
+o	Picking up new skills fast, within the first few weeks I was allowed to point the front of clients homes. o	Communicating with customers and understanding their needs.
+Computer Exchange – CeX
+Role: Store clerk (Sept 2019 – Dec 2019)
+o	Communication skills from interacting with customers. o	Presentation and product management from maintaining stock and displays. o	Keeping well informed about new technologies to provide reliable information for customers K Papastamatis Building Contractors Ltd
+Role: Labourer (July 2019 – Sept 2019)
+o	Adapting quickly to change, working on a large-scale project meant every week brought a new challenge as the project progressed. o	Management skills from maintaining inventory and material orders. o	Working well with different teams since I was constantly moving to where I was needed the most.
+Specsavers Opticians
+Role: Clinical Assistant (May 2017 – June 2019)
+o	Managing the clinic by means of patient arrivals, appointment booking and cancellations. o	Ensuring patients are referred correctly and efficiently from one department to another. o	Conduct preliminary examination on all patients in preparation for a full eye examination o	Diary management with complex patients that require extra time for in-depth reviews.

+Brook House
+Role: Building maintenance (Summer 2014) o	Learning to use SCS system to keep track of air, water, heating and electrical systems in the building o	Time and task organization, managing maintenance & repair schedule for building systems.

+Celebrity Talent Academy – CTA
+Role: Office assistant (Jan 2011 – Sep 2013)
+o	Communicating with students and parents of candidates in person and over the phone. o	Writing the academy’s evaluation forms for potential future candidates. o	Managing the flow of candidates throughout sign in and audition process.

 ## Other Interests